MarRac15/julia_binding/README.md

   jcall(java_object_receiver, "function_name", return_type, (argument_type1, ), argument1)
   ```

-- Of course, you can also assign it to the variable where there is a return value from your method:
+- Of course, you can also assign it to the variable if there is a return value from your method:
   ```julia
   precious_animal = jcall(my_animal, "getSpecies", jstring)
   ```

+<br></br>
 #### Accessing fields:

 - Accessing object's fields is done by calling the **jfield()** function.
 Example: